• Skip to primary navigation

 Sour Seoul

-Ingredients: simply syrup, lemon juice (& load of ice)
+Ingredients: simply syrup, fresh lemon juice (& load of ice)

 A cool, citrusy spin on the classic lemonade (or a whiskey sour).
 Simply mix soju with freshly-squeezed lemon juice and simple syrup for a zesty concoction with a surprisingly strong kick, orange garnish optional.